 Procurement systems are increasingly seen by organizations as essential strategic contributors to their value proposition.
 Because of this, the need to standardize business processes within procurement and pursue best practice methods becomes more critical to the overall business strategy.
-At BEM, we work in procurement systems in every type and size of organization and we have found them to be very similar.
+At BEM, we work in procurement systems in every type and size of an organization and we have found them to be very similar.
 Below is a list of the most common procurement problems we see across many different organizations.

 Common Procurement Problems